aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/header.md

 For Structured Data in Structured Data Lists, this MUST be a 0x23 byte (# in UTF-8), followed by the numerical index.

-For alphanumeric-indexed arrays (i.e. object keys in JSON), this MUST be a 0x24 byte ($ in UTF-8), followed by the length of the key, followed by the key as a UTF8 string.
+For Structured Data in Structured Data Maps, this MUST be a 0x24 byte ($ in UTF-8), followed by the length of the key, followed by the key as a UTF8 string.

 For attributes (XML documents) this MUST be a 0x40 byte (@ in UTF-8),